losizm/scamper/README.md

 ### Creating Message Body
 When building a message, you can use one of the `Entity` factory methods to create the message body.
-For example:
+For example, you can create a text message body.

 ```scala
 import scamper.Entity